Today’s Wonder of the Day was inspired by Karen. Karen Wonders, “What is the Nobel Peace Prize?” Thanks for WONDERing with us, Karen!

-Nobel was a Swedish inventor and armaments manufacturer known for inventing dynamite.
-Perhaps because of the use of his invention in warfare, Nobel became very interested in the process of peace and, upon his death, funded a series of prizes to be awarded each year for peace, chemistry, physics, medicine and literature.
+The Nobel Peace Prize was started by Alfred Nobel.
+He was a Swedish inventor and weapons maker.
+Nobel invented dynamite.
+Later, he became very interested in the process of peace.
+Upon his death, Nobel funded a series of prizes.
+There is a Nobel Prize for peace, chemistry, physics, medicine, and literature.

-Consistent with Nobel's will, the Nobel Peace Prize has been awarded each year (with a few exceptions) since 1901.
-Each year, the winner is selected by a five-member Norwegian Nobel Committee appointed by the Norwegian Parliament.
+The Nobel Peace Prize has been awarded since 1901.
+Each year, a five-member Norwegian Nobel Committee picks the winner.
+The members of this committee are chosen by the Norwegian Parliament.